NUS Common Curriculum for Health Professional Education

 NUS Yong Loo Lin School of Medicine enhances the integrated Bachelor of Medicine and Bachelor of Surgery (MBBS) programme with an interdisciplinary common curriculum.

-Starting from August 2023, NUS Medicine in collaboration with the Alice Lee Centre for Nursing Studies, Faculty of Dentistry, Saw Swee Hock School of Public Health, and the Department of Pharmacy, will implement a new interdisciplinary common curriculum.
-This new Common Curriculum for Healthcare Professional Education has been carefully crafted to ensure that the learning outcomes are aligned with the future vision of healthcare with focus on preventive healthcare and facilitating ageing in place through the use of technology and analytics.
+Since August 2023, the National University of Singapore Yong Loo Lin School of Medicine, in collaboration with the Alice Lee Centre for Nursing Studies, Faculty of Dentistry, Saw Swee Hock School of Public Health, and the Department of Pharmacy, has rolled out a new interdisciplinary common curriculum.
+This new NUS Common Curriculum for Healthcare Professional Education has been carefully crafted to ensure that the learning outcomes are aligned with the future vision of healthcare with focus on preventive healthcare and facilitating ageing in place through the use of technology and analytics.

-About 280 first-year students from NUS Medicine will join 590 first-year students from Dentistry, Pharmacy and Nursing (class size of 870 altogether) and will be taking five specially designed courses together, and they will collaborate across the four healthcare disciplines as part of their learning journey.
-The common curriculum, which is to be completed in the first two years of their candidature, will complement the existing MBBS programme.
+First-year students from NUS Medicine will join first-year students from Dentistry, Pharmacy and Nursing to take five specially designed courses together, and they will collaborate across the four healthcare disciplines as part of their learning journey.
+The NUS Common Curriculum, which is to be completed in the first two years of their candidature, will complement the existing MBBS programme.

 Students will also engage in interdisciplinary experiential learning through the Longitudinal Patient Experience, where teams of students from various healthcare disciplines will visit patients in their homes and living environment continually for one year.
 This immersive learning journey provides students with opportunities to apply the concepts learnt in class to provide holistic care for their patients, and at the same time fosters empathy and resilience in the students.